Contents

 When a sale is finalized, eBay automatically charges your account a Final Value Fee.
 Launching an eBay unpaid item case enables you to get this back if payment never comes through.

-This is the main advantage of opening a case and is particularly important if you’re dealing with high value items.
-For business sellers, the final value fee is usually 8.7% of the final sale price.
-This can add up to a hefty chunk of cash!
+This is the main advantage of opening a case and is particularly important if you’re dealing with high-value items.
+For most business sellers, the final value fee ranges from 2.5% to 15.3% of the final sale price, plus a per-order fee ($0.30 for orders under $10, $0.40 for orders over $10) as of 2025.
+These fees increased by up to 0.35%, as of February 14, 2025.

 Falsely opening a case may annoy your customer.
 But it can also annoy eBay!